Kitura/Swift-JWT/README.md

 - nbf (not before date)
 - iat (issued at date)

-The method returns `ValidateClaimsResult` - an enum that list the various reasons for validation failure.
+The method returns `ValidateClaimsResult` - an struct that list the various reasons for validation failure.
 If the validation succeeds `ValidateClaimsResult.success` is returned.

 ```swift